ImproPhoto/conda-recipes/README.md

 # About
 These are MicMac and PyMicMac anaconda recipies only for 64-bit Linux system.
+See https://anaconda.org/ImproPhoto for the packages.

 ## MicMac version
 Anaconda build is using a specific version of MicMac: